 One lesson that many countries learned from the financial crisis was to build up their foreign exchange reserves to hedge against external shocks.
 Many Asian countries weakened their currencies and adjusted economic structures to create a current account surplus.
 The surplus can boost their foreign exchange reserves.

 The Asian Financial Crisis also raised concerns about the role that a government should play in the market.
 Supporters of neoliberalism promote free-market capitalism.
-They considered the crisis as a result of government intervention and crony capitalism.
+They considered the crisis a result of government intervention and crony capitalism.

-The conditions that IMF set within their structural-adjustment packages also aimed to weaken the relationship between the government and capital market in the affected countries, and thus to promote the neoliberal model.
+The conditions that IMF set within their structural-adjustment packages also aimed to weaken the relationship between the government and capital market in the affected countries, and thus promote the neoliberal model.